 We have been told by locals about how the area is not really "safe" and that your car may be broken into if you park on the road.
 So just be sure to park in a lot.
 There are 2 parking lots available to get to the area, both at about Km 7.8.
 One on the ocean side, which is more of the tourist attraction one, and one across the road, which is just a local guy , with a large front yard.
 The one on the ocean side of the road is a little easier to get to the caves, but it is more expensive.
 The other ( parking in someone’s front yard) across the street requires a short walk along the road, but it is cheaper.
 We have parked at both areas, and our car was safe, so you decide!
 Either way, pull into their lot, Park and then pay and they will tell you about the area and how to get there.
 Either way, it is a quick walk from the lots to the cave.
 You might also talk with the gas station owner, he is sometimes willing to will watch your car if you park there and use his bathrooms.

 There is no "admission" price for the cave per se.
 It’s just a cave on the edge of the sea.
 BUT….For parking- If you want to park in the lot on the ocean side of the road, or even access that area by crossing this business property (as if you parked elsewhere), the owners charge you $5 per person.
 Their gate is open from 10a-5pm.
-If you park on the other side of the road, in the front yard of the white house next to the gas station, the owner (Richard 1-401-771-0439) just asks for a donation to park the car (not per person and you decide the amount).
+For a more economical way-If you park on the other side of the road, in the front yard of the white house next to the gas station, the owner (Richard 1-401-771-0439) just asks for a donation to park the car (not per person and you decide the amount).
 And then he will show you how to get to the caves without crossing the other property.
 He still has access to the caves from his property just a little down the road and across the street.
 People may remember him and his father, who were the owners of the original Cueva del Indio business called El Coayuco!
 He hopes to start offering tours soon also.

 Since it’s not a formal "park", there are no set hours that the cave is open, but I’d suggest going during daylight hours, otherwise you won’t be able to see anything!
 Cueva Del Indio ocean side parking lot only open 10am- 5pm.
 If you park elsewhere, you can access the area outside those hours.